maxblee/golf-distance-analysis/README.md

 python python/collect_course_length.py raw_data/course_length_pga_stats.csv --seasons 2004-2019
 ```

+### Cleaning Data

+After scraping the data, we need to clean it in order to correctly match the ESPN course length statistics with the PGA stats.
+In order to consolidate the names, we used OpenRefine and created a new name column documenting the edited names.

+We took the following processes in editing the names:

+- We removed leading and trailing whitespace and consolidated consecutive whitespace (r'\s{2,}')
+into single spaces.
+- We removed years from tournament names starting with years with the grel function `value.split(/^[0-9]{4} /).join("")`
+  - This changes e.g. "2017 Masters Tournament" to "Masters Tournament"
+- We replaced "WGC\s?\-\s?(.*)" to "World Golf Championships - \1" using the GREL function `value.replace(/(^WGC\s?\-\s?)(?=\w+)/, "World Golf Championships - ")`
+- We converted everything to lowercase
+- We removed leading articles (e.g. "the" or "a" or "an") using the GREL function `value.replace(/^(the\s|an\s|a\s)/, "")`
+- We removed duplicate punctuation using the GREL function `value.replace(/\.|&/, "")`
+- We manually altered any remaining duplicates.
+In order to do this, we took the following general approached:
+  - Ignored the name of the presenter/sponsor (e.g. "at Coco Beach") from the name when the name was not e.g. "Chrystler Classic" (removing when e.g. )
+  - Ignored slight missing words/misspelled words (e.g. "AT&T Pebble Beach National Pro-Am" == "AT&T Pebble Beach Pro-Am")
+  - We took a conservative approach in making these identifications to make sure there weren't false positive matches
 ## Project Structure

 I've tried to make the structure of this project logical and straightforward.
 I've used labels derived from [this article](https://medium.com/@dave_lunny/sane-github-labels-c5d2e6004b63) and GitHub projects to allow the team to figure out what needs to be done.